qdzo/ceylon-config/README.md

 ### Using annotations to setup config-Classes and instantiate them

 It's convenient to use some class as configuration.
-You may to annotate fields of that class with `envVar("varname")` annotation and then get instantce of that class with specified parameters from the environment variables.
+You can annotate fields of that class with `envVar("varname")` annotation and then get instantce of that class with specified parameters from the environment variables.

 Example: